okellogerald/docker-wordpress/readme.md

    - Update WordPress configuration
    - Display the URL where your site is accessible

+   > **Note**: If you can't access the homepage (e.g., "http://localhost:8000"), try accessing the admin area directly (e.g., "http://localhost:8000/wp-admin").
+If the admin area works but the homepage doesn't, try opening your site in a fresh browser window.

 ## Publishing to a Remote Server

 To publish your WordPress site to a remote server (like cPanel):